Main Page

 A Brief Introduction

-My name is Qihan Zhang, an incoming CS PhD student in 2025 Fall.
-I’m fortunate advised by Professor Ibrahim Sabek and Mengyuan Li.
-I finished my CS major undergraduate study from UESTC (University of Electronic Science and Technology of China), and I’m fortunate advised by Professor Hancong Duan.
-My interset lies in Database Systems (especially Query Optimizer), the intersection between AI and DB, the intersection between Security and DB, .etc.
+My name is Qihan Zhang, a CS PhD student at USC.
+I’m fortunate to be advised by Professor Ibrahim Sabek and to work closely with Mengyuan Li.
+I received my B.S. in Computer Science from UESTC (University of Electronic Science and Technology of China), where I was fortunate to be advised by Professor Hancong Duan.
+My research interests lie in database systems (especially query optimization), the intersection of AI and DB, and the intersection of security and DB.

-The field of databases is a delicate place: one can both see the elegance and complexity of system design, and glimpse the mundane daily life through the lens of software development.
-As AI technology continues to evolve rapidly, data serves as both fuel for models and nourishment for the development of databases.
-I believe this field requires profound accumulation but also maintains its openness and endless possibilities.
+The field of databases is a fascinating one: it reveals the elegance and complexity of system design while also offering glimpses of the everyday realities of software engineering.
+As AI continues to evolve rapidly, data serves as both fuel for models and sustenance for databases themselves.
+I believe this field demands deep expertise, yet remains open and full of possibilities.

-The story begins from an afternoon in summer, starting with the definition of data, knowledge, information.
-The youth drifts into a drowsy slumber.
-He still believes that the essence of university lies in cultivating virtue, being close to the people, and achieving the ultimate good.
-Yet today, rat race is alomost everywhere and unavoidable.
-People use increasingly dazzling exteriors to cover up their fading and anxious hearts.
-Slowly awakening from sleep, he looks back to find he has walked a long path.
+The story begins on a summer afternoon, with the definitions of data, knowledge, and information.
+The young man drifts into a drowsy haze.
+He still believes that the essence of university lies in cultivating virtue, drawing close to the people, and reaching toward the ultimate good.
+Yet today, the rat race is almost everywhere, and inescapable.
+People hide behind ever more dazzling facades to cover up hearts grown weary and anxious.
+Slowly waking, he looks back and realizes how far he has come.
 Has he grown up?
 Matured?
-Or become numb?
-In any case, there’s no going back.
+Or merely grown numb?
+Either way, there is no going back. —For those children who wander the streets alone in the darkest of nights, with nowhere to turn.

 News